mollyporph/TemplateParser/README.md

 as long as the reference start-tag and end-tag is unique.
 Supports recursion, pointing to a folder with multiple files, and using simple wildcards in the reference string e.g <#REFERENCE=multiplefiles/*.json#>

-Requires dotnet cli for RC2 or higher
+Requires dotnet cli for RC2 or higher (download it here: https://www.microsoft.com/net/core#macosx)

 For instance if you have the following files: